chhsoe/powershell-script-for-zbx-mssql/README.md

 On the host create a Macro: {$INSTANCE01} -> and set it to the instance name.
 In my case SQLServer Now add the template to the host, then restart the agent.

+Now it should work.

+KNOWN bug is that the macro {INSTANCE01} Works, just not in item names.